ivaylokenov/MyTested.AspNetCore.Mvc/docs/_docfx/tutorial/sessioncache.md

 // code skipped for brevity
 ```

 Let's assert that if the session is initially empty, an entry with **"Session"** key should be added after the action invocation.
-Go to the **"ShoppingCartControllerTest"** class and add the following test:
+Go to the **"ShoppingCartControllerTest"** class and insert the following test:

 ```c#
 [Fact]